adnangulzarbaba/FindBuyer/README.md

    - Paste a product listing URL.
 3. View filtered results with matched companies and emails.
 4. Click “Send Email” to automatically reach out with your supply offer.

+---

+## 🔐 Notes

+- Make sure to configure your SMTP credentials in `email_sender.py`.
+- Web scraping works for specific HTML structures — may need to adapt selectors per site.
+- Protect your app with CAPTCHA/email throttling in production to avoid abuse.

+---

+## 🤝 Contributing

+PRs welcome!
+Feel free to fork the repo and suggest improvements.

+---

+## 📄 License

+MIT License © 2025